 If you are looking to gain today’s security skills and pass the AZ-500 Microsoft Azure Security Engineer Exam, then I am going to teach you how I did it, what to expect in this exam and share my personal experience that can help you pass it from the first time.

 The New Microsoft Cloud Security Certifications.

-Early this year I was aiming to take all security certifications in Microsoft cloud technologies and I was so excited when Microsoft launched the new Role-Based certifications for Azure and Microsoft 365.
+Early this year I was aiming to take all security certifications in Microsoft cloud technologies and I was so excited when Microsoft launched the new Role-Based certifications for Microsoft 365 and Azure.

 What this means is you can choose which certification path to take depending on you job role and years of experience.
-I already blogged about how to become a Microsoft 365 Enterprise Administrator Expert and I published a YouTube video explaining the idea of role-based certifications which believe, might be confusing at first.
+I already blogged about how to become a Microsoft 365 Enterprise Administrator Expert and I published a YouTube video explaining the whole idea of role-based certifications which believe, might be confusing at first.

 Now for both Azure and Microsoft 365, there is a new security role that comes with an Associate level certification.
 If your job role is to manage security for Microsoft 365, then you can take the MS-500 Microsoft 365 Security Administration Exam and by taking that exam, you become a Microsoft 365 Certified: Security Administrator Associate which brings you one step close to become Microsoft 365 Enterprise Administrator Expert.